 - An agile personality with a strong ability to focus on what’s really important – Startups run faster than corporations.
 Much faster.
 That’s their biggest advantage.
 As this is critical to their survival, they must make compromises along the way.
 Hopefully, ones that are subtle to outsiders, but still, compromises.
 A startup marketer must follow the ‘good-enough principle’ and know when to stop.
 There’s no time to dive into one single task at the expense of others.
 It’s VERY different from what corporates expect of their employees, and making this shift when working for a startup is hard.
 I am talking from experience.
 It takes a lot of time to adjust, some never make it.
 And when a marketer does not manage to focus on what’s really important and doesn’t deliver fast enough, disappointment is bound to happen, sooner or later.

 Can a person grow (or shrink, depends on how you choose to look at it :)) to be a successful startup marketer?
 Sure, it’s not rocket science.
 Can an agency become a startup fairy?
-Same goes here.
+The same goes here.

 Instead of a ‘regular’ summary, let me tell you a story.